differentpla-net/differentpla-net.github.io/_posts/2022/2022-06-17-installing-debian-packages-on-empeg.md

 The exact list of files you need will vary; this'll do for `strace`.

+Then send the files to the empeg, as described [here]({% post_url 2002/2002-03-07-empeg-files %}).

-It's worth point out, however, that `strace` slows down the process being traced.
+It's worth pointing out, however, that `strace` slows down the process being traced.
 On the empeg, that means it's _really_ slow.

-Then send the files to the empeg, as described [here]({% post_url 2002/2002-03-07-empeg-files %}).